 Activity Evidence that supports this approach Challenge number(s) addressed Regular and Targeted Mentoring support for students who struggle in school Research indicates that bespoke intervention, advice and guidance for students supports academic success and emotional wellbeing.
 Students develop independent skills and the ability to self-reflect and manage stressful situations.
-M. Allen, 2021, Leading Inclusion in a Secondary School, Routledge, London and New York 3, 5, 7 Literacy Enhancing Reading Programmes (Lexia, Accelerated Reader) Evidence demonstrates that literacy is key to learning across all subjects and a strong predictor of outcomes later in life.
-Education Endowment Foundation: https://educationendowmentfoundation.org.uk/education- evidence/guidance-reports/literacy-ks3-ks4 1, 2, 3, 6 A broad range of extra- curricular activities before, during and after school Studies have found strong positive associations between participation in extra-curricular activities and socio- emotional outcomes.
+M. Allen, 2021, Leading Inclusion in a Secondary School, Routledge, London and New York 3, 5, 7, 4 Literacy Enhancing Reading Programmes (Lexia, Accelerated Reader) Evidence demonstrates that literacy is key to learning across all subjects and a strong predictor of outcomes later in life.
+1, 2, 3, Education Endowment Foundation: https://educationendowmentfoundation.org.uk/educatio n- evidence/guidance-reports/literacy-ks3-ks4 A broad range of extra-curricular activities before, during and after school Studies have found strong positive associations between participation in extra-curricular activities and socioemotional outcomes.
 Attendance to clubs also reinforces affiliation to school and prevents absenteeism.
-The Social Mobility Commission, An Unequal Playing Field: Extra-curricular Activities, Soft Skills and Social Mobility, 4, 5, 7 Targeted in- school intervention programmes Research indicates that homework clubs and after-school revision sessions improve students' confidence and encourage effective study skills.
+The Social Mobility Commission, An Unequal Playing Field: Extra-curricular Activities, Soft Skills and Social Mobility, 5, 7 Targeted inschool intervention programmes Research indicates that homework clubs and after-school revision sessions improve students' confidence and encourage effective study skills.
 They are also linked to higher educational aspirations.
-EEF guide to the Pupil Premium at https://educationendowmentfoundation.org.uk/education- evidence/teaching-learning-toolkit 1, 2, 3, 6 Access to technology such as chrome books, laptops and targets There is evidence to suggest that access to technology enhances the learning experience and improves engagement, as well as providing opportunities for personalised learning.
+EEF guide to the Pupil Premium at

+Access to technology such as chrome books, laptops and targets There is evidence to suggest that access to technology enhances the learning experience and improves engagement, as well as providing opportunities for personalised learning.
 There are strong indicators that this is a trend that will continue in the coming years, so it is important to prevent students from falling behind.
 Covid-19 and the Disadvantage Gap, Uk Parliament.
-1, 2, 4

-Access to other resources Revision books can support the learning when used effectively and in conjunction with other revision strategies.
+1, 2, 4 Access to other resources (revision books) Revision books can support the learning when used effectively and in conjunction with other revision strategies.
 Guidance from teacher is advised.
-1, 2 (revision books) B. Blackbourn, 2019, Rigour and Differentiation in the Classroom, Routledge, New York.